g4l1l30sec/g4l1l30sec.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

- - I'm in love with Tolkien's Middle Earth (I'm a proud Tolkiendil), also I'm a Otaku too(Manga and animes It's part of my life :shipit: ), moreover I'm a wannabe Hacker!
+ - I'm in love with Tolkien's Middle Earth (I'm a proud Tolkiendil), also I'm a Otaku too(Manga and animes It's part of my life ), moreover I'm a wannabe Hacker!
 - I like the Capture The Flag, so...I'm a CTF player at <a href="https://www.hackthebox.eu/profile/321601" target="_blank" rel="noopener">Hack The Box</a> and <a href="https://tryhackme.com/p/G4l1l30" target="_blank" rel="noopener">TryHackMe</a>
 -I'm a member of RedTeamRD and a proud member of 0xPicaPollo Team